Back to tools

 High governance

-Treat this as a high-governance tool until data exposure, permissions, review steps, and cost at scale are clear.
+Treat Ollama as high governance until data exposure, permissions, review steps, and cost at scale are visible to the person who owns the work.

 Proof to collect